JoshStim/Maryland_Voter_Analysis/README.md

 ## Data

-Data for this study were obtained from two sources: 2022 L2 voter files and the American Community Survey (ACS).
+Data for this study were obtained from two sources: the L2 Voter Database and the American Community Survey (ACS).

-### L2 Voter Files
+### L2 Voter Database

 L2 is a trusted source of up-to-date voter data for all 50 states in the US.
 For the current analysis, we obtained 2022 registered voter data for Maryland at the census-block level.
 For each of the 83,827 unique census blocks provided, we obtained the following metrics on registered voters: